eddywm/stackvm-rs/README.md

 ### rust-stack-vm
-This experimental single file stack based virtual machine built in Rust.
+This an experimental single file stack based virtual machine built in Rust.

+### How to run the code ?

-The vm code is in the `src/lib.rs file`
+The entry point is in the `main.rs` file and the vm code is in the `src/lib.rs` file

 > Note that this repo is under ongoing development and new updates will be pushed here from to time.